HariCazorla/fcrypt/README.md

 # fcrypt
 <Li> A CLI tool to encrypt file.
 It uses OpenSSL to perform encryption and decryption.
 All file formats are supported.
-<Li> RAII principle is used to hadle automatic cleanup of file handles and buffer memory.
+<Li> RAII principle is used to hadle initialization and cleanup of file handles, buffers, etc.

 ## Build
 To build run the below command